AutoMiningToken/amtEnviroment/README.md

 Remember, encountering issues during the initial setup or execution of commands is not uncommon, and the **Troubleshooting** section is here to assist you in overcoming these hurdles.

+## Loan protocol and contract deployment

+To streamline the deployment process of our contract suite, we've developed a bespoke deployment script.
+This script is accessible within our project directory at `Production\scripts\deploy.ts`.
+It has been meticulously crafted to work seamlessly with the addresses of the previously deployed main AMT system, thereby facilitating a smoother deployment experience.
+Additionally, the script `Production\scripts\estimateGas.ts` includes functionality to estimate the gas costs associated with the complete deployment process.

 ## Loan protocol and related contracts testing

 We leverage Hardhat's forking functionality to create testing environments that closely mimic real-world scenarios.
 As a result, these tests may take longer to execute compared to others.